MattDMo/Neon-color-scheme/README.md

 While I really like the level of control I get with Sublime's system of config files, editing themes by hand (in XML) is rough.
 So, I keep the main copies of my themes in the TextMate folder so I can use its theme editor for tweaks.
 In `~/Library/Application Support/` I then run `ln -s TextMate/Themes/Neon.tmTheme "Sublime Text 2/Packages/Color Scheme - Default/Neon.tmTheme"` to symlink it to Sublime.

-I'd also recommend checking out aziz's [tmTheme-Editor](http://tmtheme-editor.herokuapp.com/#/Neon), but alas it currently only works with [Google Chrome](https://www.google.com/chrome/‎) because of some the HTML5 APIs it uses.
+I'd also recommend checking out aziz's [tmTheme-Editor](http://tmtheme-editor.herokuapp.com/#/Neon), but be warned that it currently only works with [Google Chrome](https://www.google.com/chrome/) because of some the HTML5 APIs it uses.
 Regardless, it's a pretty neat app, and **Neon** is included!

 ## Languages Supported